 Treatment of Carpal Tunnel Syndrome Can Be Successful

 At Monmouth Pain & Rehabilitation, our approach to Carpal Tunnel Syndrome is multidisciplinary.
 The proper diagnosis is the first step.
 Our Facility Director is Board Certified in Electrodiagnostic Studies and can perform a nerve conduction study to determine whether or not carpal tunnel syndrome is the accurate diagnosis.
-If carpal tunnel syndrome is diagnosed, then a program is implemented involving rehabilitation including low level laser therapy, acupuncture, chiropractic, and physical therapy.
+If carpal tunnel syndrome is diagnosed, then a program is implemented involving rehabilitation including Occupational Therapy, low level laser therapy, acupuncture, chiropractic, and physical therapy.

 What is Carpal Tunnel Syndrome?